Blog, Moments in Time

 The winds were overwhelming but calming.
 The periods of rain were drenching but refreshing.
 The brisk air cut through your skin but awakened the very breath of your life.
 Standing in its midst was somehow a confrontation with truth beyond the ability to explain with my senses.
 Quite simply, it was one of the most mystical experiences of my life.

 Glencoe is nestled in the Scottish Highlands.
 It is about 100 miles or so from Edinburgh.
-Suppose you leave from Edinburgh, as I did.
-In that case, you go through the lush greenery of the Scottish lowlands, passing many breathtaking lochs (lakes) and some picturesque towns.
-Stirling, for one, with its famous castle and the William Wallace Monument, all before entering into the dramatic change of scenery to the rugged Highlands.
+If you leave from Edinburgh, as I did, you go through the lush greenery of the Scottish lowlands, passing many breathtaking lochs (lakes) and some picturesque towns.
+Stirling, for one, with its famous castle and the William Wallace Monument, all before entering the dramatic change of scenery to the rugged Highlands.

 Glencoe is a must-visit if you ever find yourself in the Highlands.
-A quick side note, for all of the James Bond fans, Glen Coe was the backdrop in Skyfall.
+A quick side note: For all James Bond fans, Glen Coe was the backdrop for Skyfall.

-Glencoe also has a sad history stemming from the February 13th, 1692 massacre of the MacDonald Clan, in which 34 men, including the chief of the clan, 2 women, and 2 children, were killed.
+Glencoe also has a sad history stemming from the February 13th, 1692 massacre of the MacDonald Clan, in which 34 men, including the chief of the clan, two women, and two children, were killed.
 Government soldiers welcomed and stayed with the MacDonald Clan for a week, rose, and slaughtered the clan, killing some while driving other clan members down the ridges of the barren terrain.

 Hearing the chilling story of the massacre, and upon reaching Glencoe, you could almost still hear the chilling sounds of the MacDonald clan, hidden in the winds.